SoumyaSubhrajit/React_Notes/Module_1.md

 ## Introduction to React and its Significance

 ### Component-Based Architecture:
  React utilizes a component-based architecture, where UIs are constructed from **reusable components**.
-This modular approach simplifies development, testing, and maintenance of large-scale applications..
+This modular approach simplifies the development, testing, and maintenance of large-scale applications..

-I will provied you some code example so that you can unserstand what **resuable components** is all about..
+I will provide you some code example so that you can understand what **resuable components** is all about..
 1. Creating a Button Component
 In our example, we're going to create a simple button component.
 We define a React functional component named Button.
 This component represents a button element that users can interact with.
 ```